luis13byte/luis13byte/README.md

 ### About me:

-I'm **Luis Acosta**, a simple DevOps engineer with a great passion for technology and how it changes the world.
+I'm **Luis Acosta**, a DevOps engineer with a great passion for technology and how it changes the world.

 - 👀 I’m mainly interested in systems, software containers, scripting and cutting edge technologies that are interesting for the IT industry today.
 - 🌱 I’m currently learning **Kubernetes** and backend development with **Node.js**.